 - Advising on the development of competences and qualifications

-- Developing best practice advise for the progress of staff in the sector
+- Developing best practice advice for the progress of staff in the sector

 - Advise on the development of future training material and qualifications